Photo Credit: William Burroughs IV

 Music, however, is a big part of my life.
 I have been playing the piano since 1994 and the trumpet since 1998, and I have sung in various choirs since 2000.
 In high school, I participated in a five-octave handbell choir from 2003 to 2006, while my instrumental and choral achievements earned me several PMEA honors, including fifth chair at All-State Chorus in 2006.

 Throughout my undergraduate study, I continued to exercise my musical talents through active involvement in the University's marching band, symphonic band, and pep band, as well as in the Heinz Chapel Choir.
-As an alumnus and graduate student, I remain active with the Pitt Band Alumni Council, of which I have been treasurer since 2012.
+As an alumnus, I remain active with the Pitt Band Alumni Council, of which I have been treasurer since 2012.

-In my spare time, I maintain websites and administer Facebook pages for various clients, including my hometown's public library, FootSteps of Erie County, and Lambec Music Camp.
-My past work has also included maintenance of sites for the Heinz Chapel Choir (2007–2010), the University of Pittsburgh Varsity Marching Band (2008–2009), and the Girard High School Marching Band (2002–2006).
+In my spare time, I maintain websites and administer Facebook pages for various clients, including Lambec Music Camp and FootSteps of Erie County.
+My past work has also included maintenance of sites for the Rice Avenue Community Public Library in Girard (2005–2016), the Heinz Chapel Choir (2007–2010), the University of Pittsburgh Varsity Marching Band (2008–2009), and the Girard High School Marching Band (2002–2006).
 I've also kept a personal blog, albeit a poor one, since 2005; I'm hoping to get better, but that's far from the first time I've said that.